-Sterling represented the City of Cordova on the Council's Board of Directors from December 1990 to March 1993.
+Sterling represented the City of Cordova on the council's board of directors from December 1990 to March 1993.

-Before the Exxon Valdez tanker disaster, Riki Ott, Rick Steiner, Dan Lawn, and other people, fisherman and concerned citizens, tried to address safety concerns with Alyeska.
+Before the Exxon Valdez tanker disaster, Riki Ott, Rick Steiner, Dan Lawn and other people, fisherman and concerned citizens, tried to address safety concerns with Alyeska.
 The impetus they created led eventually to the formation of RCAC as a contractual entity with Alyeska.
-With the enactment of the Oil Pollution Act of 1990, it became part of a process and statutory oversight function.
+With the enactment with the Oil Pollution Act of 1990 it became part of a process and statutory oversight function.
 So what started out as a strictly grassroots concerned citizen effort eventually became a model enshrined in federal law that we have today.